RedisLabs/redislabs-docs/content/rs/references/rest-api/objects/alert.md

 categories: ["RS"]
 ---

-You can get, configure, and enable various alerts for the cluster.
+You can view, configure, and enable various alerts for the cluster.

 Alerts are bound to a cluster object (such as a bdb or node), and the cluster's state determines whether the alerts turn on or off.